North Bay, Ontario: History

-North Bay is the gateway to Northern Ontario.
+North Bay styles itself a gateway to Northern Ontario.

 The site of North Bay is part of a historic canoe route where Samuel de Champlain took a party up the Ottawa River, through present-day Mattawa, on to Trout Lake and via the La Vase Creek to Lake Nipissing.

 Apart from Indigenous people, voyageurs and surveyors, there was little activity in the Lake Nipissing area until the arrival of the Canadian Pacific Railway (CPR) in 1882.

 That was the point where the Canada Central Railway (CCR) extension ended.
 The CCR was owned by Duncan McIntyre who amalgamated it with the CPR and became one of the handful of officers of the newly formed CPR.
 The CCR started in Brockville and extended to Pembroke.
 It then followed a westward route along the Ottawa River passing through places like Cobden, Deux-Rivières, and eventually to Mattawa at the confluence of the Mattawa and Ottawa Rivers.
 It then proceeded cross-country toward its final destination, Bonfield.
 Duncan McIntyre and his contractor James Worthington piloted the CCR expansion.
-Worthington continued on as the construction superintendent for the CPR past Bonfield.
-He remained with the CPR for about a year until he left the company.
-McIntyre was uncle to John Ferguson, who staked out future North Bay after getting assurance from his uncle and Worthington that it would be the divisional headquarters and a location of some importance.

 In 1882, John Ferguson decided that the north bay of Lake Nipissing was a promising spot for settlement.
 North Bay was incorporated as a town in 1891.
 The first mayor was John Bourke.
 More importantly, Bourke developed the western portion of North Bay after purchasing the interest of the Murray Brothers from Pembroke, who were large landholders in the new community.
 The land west of Klock Avenue (Algonquin Avenue) was known as the Murray block.
 Bourke Street is named after John Bourke.
 Murray Street is named after the Murrays.

 North Bay was selected as the southern terminus of the Temiskaming and Northern Ontario Railway (T&NO) in 1902, when the Ross government took the bold move to establish a development road to serve the Haileybury settlement.
 During construction of the T&NO, silver was discovered at Cobalt and started a mining frenzy in the northern part of the province that continued for many years.
 The Canadian Northern Railway was subsequently built to North Bay in 1913.